Scientific Notation And Significant Figures

 Q: Why are significant figures important?

-A: Significant figures ensure that the results of calculations accurately reflect the uncertainty inherent in the measurements.
+A: Significant figures make sure the results of calculations accurately reflect the uncertainty inherent in the measurements.
 Reporting more significant figures than justified gives a false impression of accuracy.

 Q: How do I handle significant figures when using a calculator?